 Advanced application examples of navigation

-The navigation tags of Anqi CMS support more complex application scenarios.For example, you can directly display a list of popular products under a certain category in the secondary menu of the main navigation, or display a list of subcategories under that category.
+The navigation tags of AnQi CMS also support more complex application scenarios.For example, you can directly display the list of popular products under a category in the secondary menu of the main navigation, or display the list of subcategories under the category.

 Frequently Asked Questions

-• How many levels of website main navigation does Anqi CMS support?Anqi CMS currently supports up to two levels of website main navigation, namely the first-level main navigation and the first-level sub-navigation.
+• How many levels of website main navigation does AnQi CMS support?AnQi CMS currently supports up to two levels of website main navigation, namely level one main navigation and level one sub-navigation.

-• How to link navigation to a specific article category or single page?When adding or editing navigation links in the Anqi CMS backend, select 'Category Page Link' in the 'Link Type' option, and then you can choose an existing article category or a single page as the navigation target from the drop-down menu.
+• How to direct navigation links to a specific article category or single page?When adding or editing navigation links in the Anqi CMS backend, select 'Category Page Link' in the 'Link Type' option, and then you can select a created article category or single page as the navigation target from the dropdown menu.